unrealwork/axibase-collector/jobs/examples/oracle-enterprise-manager/oracle-enterprise-manager.md

 WHERE TARGET_TYPE IN ('host', 'oracle_database')
 ```

+### Configure imported job's fields
+> If your collector instance has a multiple storage, you must choose one of them if `Storage` field.

 ## Verifying configurations
 After importing jobs you need to verify that it works
-### Check that job is imported
+### Check datasource
 > Go to Jobs->JDBC, find and open imported job.
-Check that choosen database is right.
+Check that choosen database is right  or configure.
 ![](oracle_job_ds.png)